-This option is used to restrict the character set and syntax of certain domain names in master files and/or DNS responses received from the network.
+This option is used to restrict the character set and syntax of certain domain names in zone files and/or DNS responses received from the network.
 The default varies according to zone type.
-For master zones the default is fail.
-For slave zones the default is warn.
+For primary zones the default is fail; for secondary zones the default is warn.
 It is not implemented for hint zones.